Les-El/Coerced_Contraptions/Spec.md

 * **Impossible Attempt:** A Net Modifier of -6 or lower is considered Impossible.

 > **GM Exception (Uncapped Negatives)**
-> TGM Exception (Uncapped Negatives) The GM may allow an Impossible Attempt, but the negative modifier is NOT capped.
+> The GM may allow an Impossible Attempt, but the negative modifier is NOT capped.
 The GM must warn you that failure will be truly catastrophic.

 > This exception only applies if success remains mathematically possible.
 If the target DC for the task is unreachable even on a Natural 20, the attempt is not allowed.